Best Web Hosting Canada (2021)

 Choosing Between Windows-Based Hosts or Linux-Based Hosts

-You may remember a section about dedicated servers.
-Hopefully you do, as it wasn’t that long ago.
+You may remember a section about dedicated servers in our hosting review.
+Hopefully, you do as it wasn’t that long ago.
 Well, every server needs an operating system (OS), and the two options here are Windows-based hosts or Linux-based hosts.
-Here’s what makes them unique.

-Microsoft may be a giant in the computer industry, but Linux is what most servers use, because it’s the industry standard.
+Microsoft may be a giant in the computer industry, but Linux is what most servers use because it’s the industry standard.
 You can run almost any application on Linux, the servers are super reliable, and you’re good to go with most of the modern programming scripts.
-You may see the term “LAMP” when researching Linux-based hosts, and that stands for Linux, Apache, MySQL and PHP.
+You may see the term “LAMP” when researching Linux-based hosts, and that stands for Linux, Apache, MySQL, and PHP.

-How Does Unlimited Hosting Work?
+How Does "Unlimited" Hosting Work?

 It’s common to see providers offering unlimited plans, with the word “unlimited” possibly referring to storage, bandwidth or email.
 Make sure you check the fine print on these, as that offer can be a bit deceiving.